 Sher added that, in time, a framework could be developed whereby most of the infrastructure work is done by the developer.

 "This is a very normal thing in the UK and the US.
 It considers how the whole area will get infrastructure, such as roads, electricity, sewerage and water.
-In some cases, developers announce completion dates without really talking about when the infrastructure will be ready."For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+In some cases, developers announce completion dates without really talking about when the infrastructure will be ready."For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.